PineFetchYour local video download queue for Mac.

 Pick a preset

-Best quality or audio-only — always for your own content.
+Best quality, audio-only, or text mode — always for your own content.

 Start download

-It lands in the queue and shows live progress.
+It lands in the queue, shows live progress, and remains available in History after completion.

 UI details you actually notice.

-Subtle glass panels, clear status, and a queue that keeps you moving.
+Subtle glass panels, clear status, and a queue-plus-history flow that keeps context intact.

 Queue / Progress